leejooheon/ToyPlayer/README.md

   logic.
 This module depends only on itself and all interaction it does is via _dependency inversion_.
 * **data** - The module containing the data (local, remote, light etc) from the app.

-## Disclaimer
-This project is an app that only simplifies playback.